-Effective cybersecurity requires a combination of the right platform and tools, security research and threat intelligence, and the right skills and expertise.
-Each of these facets can be a challenge but finding and retaining people with the necessary skills and expertise is increasingly difficult.
-The industry has effectively zero unemployment with a projected shortfall of 3.5 million unfilled cybersecurity roles.
+Effective cybersecurity requires a combination of the right platform and tools, security research and threat intelligence, and the skills and expertise.
+Finding and retaining people with the necessary skills and expertise is increasingly difficult.
+The industry has effectively zero unemployment with a projected shortfall of nearly 4 million unfilled cybersecurity roles in 2023.

 Digital transformation has also increased the attack surface and expanded demand for specific cybersecurity skills.
 As organizations have migrated from traditional local data centers to hybrid cloud environments the rules of the game change.
 Mobile devices, and internet-of-things (IoT) devices, and DevOps culture, and container technologies all contribute to a more complex ecosystem that cybersecurity professionals are tasked with securing and protecting.